disarm-platform/disarm-website/_team_members/jonathan.md

 ---
-name: Jonathan Smith
+name: Hugh Sturrock
-role: Techinal Lead
+role: DiSARM Lead (San Francisco)
-image: Jonathan_Smith_hhexj4
+image: Hugh_Sturrock_quqm3b
+published: true
 ---
-Does things.
-And other things.
+Hugh is an Assistant Professor of Epidemiology and Biostatistics in the UCSF Global Health Group and leads the DiSARM project.
+His background is in spatial epidemiology and modeling.